Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Painting Doors and Trim with Behr Semi-Gloss Enamel

 Normally I use Sherwin Williams paint for most of my projects, but occasionally I have a customer who wants to supply their own paint.
 For this project, my customer wanted the trim and doors in the room painted with Behr alkyd semi-gloss enamel, and I thought this would be a good opportunity to review this paint.
-This product is not a pure alkyd enamel, but instead, a urethane alkyd that cleans up with soap and water, which is definitely a plus, because I hate cleaning up with paint thinner.
+This product is not a pure alkyd enamel, but instead, a urethane alkyd that cleans up with soap and water, no paint thinner needed.

 I've used Behr Premium Plus paint before on walls, and while I'm not a huge fan of the brand, the paint covered fine and got the job done, but this was my first time using the alkyd enamel.
 In this review, I share my likes and dislikes after brushing and rolling this product on trim and doors for two days.

 Behr alkyd urethane enamel is formulated with modified alkyd resins that increase the hardness of the coating when fully cured.
 Urethane trim enamel dries harder than acrylic enamel, and it's a good alternative to traditional oil-based paint that smells terrible and takes a lot longer to cure.

 I don't know the true hardness of Behr alkyd enamel because it takes a month to fully cure, but in terms of coverage and the quality of the finish after brushing and rolling multiple coats, this product is subpar compared to Pro Industrial water-based alkyd urethane enamel and Emerald urethane enamel from Sherwin Williams.
 I've used both of those products many times to paint cabinets and trim.